qualtrak/docs-data-connector-api/documentation/source/controllers.rst

 Dependency on:

-.. function:: RecordingInfo
+    :ref:`RecordingInfo <RecordingInfo-label>`
         POCO that holds Recording information.

-.. function:: DataContractRecordingListFilter
+    :ref:`DataContractRecordingListFilter <DataContractRecordingListFilter-label>`
         POCO used to wrap the information required to return a subset of recordings from the recorder

 .. _controller-score-label: